EllyPirelly/learnings-wes-bos-JSbeginner/module-03-tricky-bits/README.md

     console.log(cat); // Schnitzel
 }
 function anotherCat() {
-    const cat = 'smitty';
+    const cat = 'smitty'; // won't log logCat('Schnitzel');
-    logCat('Schnitzel');
 }
 anotherCat();
 ```

-- why?  when a function takes in an argument `(cat)` it will make local variables inside of that function and name them whatever you passed in as the first argument to the function
+- why?  when a function takes in an argument `cat` it will make local variables inside of that function and name them whatever you passed in as the first argument to the function

 #### Best Practices

 - try not to create global variables

 ## Hoisting